antistatique/drupal-entity-to-text/README.md

 ## Use Entity to Text if

   - You need to get plain-text content of Nodes for Indexing content into a Search Engine (Solr, Elasticsearch, ...).
+  - You want to get plain-text of Nodes Paragraphs for SEO or JSON-LD.
   - You need to transform "Node entity" field(s) into plain-text content.
   - You need to transform "Paragraphs entity" field(s) into plain-text content.
   - You need to transform "File entity" into plain-text through Tika.